jerhon/honlsoft-v2/blog/2021/2021-06-11-net-6-asp-net-core-minimal-api.md

 # Wrapping Up
 While I'm not sure all applications I build will use the Map pattern above, the ability to build a simple HTTP based API in a single file really makes .NET compete in a space where only scripting languages were before.
-The thought here is really just to show what's capable rather than to state "This is the way."
+My thought here is really just to show what's capable rather than to state "This is the way."
 The ability to take a simple idea and write a simple .NET program without all the extra scaffolding will have targeted use cases.

 The pattern will be optimized further in future previews of .NET 6 as well.
-The .NET team has indicated one of the language features will be reducing the need to cast delegates such as the (Func<string>) in the code above.
+The .NET team has indicated one of the language features will be reducing the need to cast delegates such as the `Func<string>` in the code above.
 The lambda can be specified, and the compiler will be able to infer its type.